Frequently Asked Questions (FAQ) About a K-1 Fiance Visa

-- The Petition is approved and our forms and documentation are sent to the consulate or embassy where your fiancé lives for further processing.
+- The Petition is approved and our forms and documentation are sent to the consulate or embassy in the country where your fiancé lives for further processing.

-- Phase II : We file additional forms and documentation that have been requested by your fiancée's embassy or consulate.
+- Phase II : We prepare and file additional forms and documentation that have been requested by your fiancée's embassy or consulate.

 - Your fiance attends an interview and is issued a K-1 visa to come to the US.

 - Your fiancée comes to the US within six months of his/her K-1 visa being issued, (this time can be extended if requested in advance of visa issuance).

 Once my fiancé, who is in the US on a K-1 fiancée visa, and I get married, will my new spouse have return back home or can they stay in the US?

 - No, it cannot be extended.
-If you and your fiancé who is here on a K-1 fiancé visa are not married within 90 days, your fiancé will have to leave the United States.
+If you and your fiancé who is here on a K-1 fiancé visa are not married within 90 days the visa expires and your fiancé will have to leave the United States.

 If we do not get married and my fiancé leaves the US can I reapply?

-- Your spouse may remain in the US on a permanent basis once the two of you have been married and your spouse has filed for a Green Card (which issues permanent residency) within 90 days of his/her arrival.
+- Your spouse may remain in the US on a permanent basis once the two of you have been married and your spouse has filed for a Green Card (which grants permanent residency) within 90 days of his/her arrival.
 Filing for the green card is a separate service and is not included with the K-1 visa Petition.